MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/generate-dpm-reports.md

 System Center Data Protection Manager (DPM) uses SQL Server Reporting Services to create reports.
 In the **Reporting** task area, you can generate and view reports, schedule automation report generation, managing settings, and subscribe to reports.
 Alternatively, you can generate DPM reports from Operations Manager if you're using it to monitor DPM.

 ## DPM reports
-DPM provides a number of different reports:
+DPM provides many different reports:

 -   **Status report**: Provides the status of all recovery points for a specified time period.
 It lists recovery jobs, and shows the total number of successes and failures for recovery points and recovery point creation.
 You can use this report to track and verify recovery point metrics.